sschuldenzucker/ParametricAdaptiveSampling.jl/README.md

 This uses the standard Julia setup: use `] instantiate` to get deps. `docs/` and `examples/` use their own environments that import the toplevel package as a dev dependency.

 Docs are currently not built automatically b/c I can't be bothered.
-Build them manually and commit them to the `gh-pages` branch.
-This is a bit nonstandard and messy but, again, I can't be bothered.
+Use `just deploydocs` from a clean main state to make the computer go through the process for you.